Lab 2 : ROS Nodes, Topics, Services, Parameters, Actions

 5. Press Ctrl+C to stop recording.

-The data will be accumulated in a new bag directory with a name in the pattern of rosbag2_year_month_day-hour_minute_second.
-This directory will contain a metadata.yaml along with the bag file in the recorded format.
+The data will be accumulated in a new bag directory with a name in the pattern of year_month_day-hour-minute-second.

-6. You can also record multiple topics, as well as change the name of the file ros2 bag saves to.
+6. You can also record multiple topics, as well as change the name of the file rosbag saves to.
 Run the following command:

-To record more than one topic at a time, simply list each topic separated by a space.
+To record more than one topic at a time, simply list each topic separated by a space or you can use the -a to record all topics.

 You will see the following message, confirming that both topics are being recorded.